Ankuritacs1/Research-Methodology-Final-Project/README.md

 **How to run the .py file:**

-Click on the file and it will ask for your inputs and based on those inputs it will show whether you ashould go for a on-premise or cloud based solution
+Click on the file and it will ask for your inputs and based on those inputs it will show whether you should go for a on-premise or cloud based solution